 ANOTHER FLOWER MADE WITH DIFFERENT SUPPLIES

-For this flower, I used a coupling nut and coupling nut rod.
+For this flower, I used a coupling nut and a coupling nut rod.

 OTHER GLASS RECYCLING PROJECTS